T-19: Political decision

 The decision of the Revolutionary Military Council session of July 17 to 18, 1929, placed before the defense industry a complex problem: to create a new military vehicle in a very short time- the “T-19 basic tracked tank”.
 GKB OAT was tasked with its design that autumn.
 The end-of-development date was January 15, 1930, but this proved to be optimistic.
 The numerous denunciations and complaints of the designers, and also the influence of the leaders of the RKKA (Workers' and Peasants' Red Army) heavily impeded the design process, and several partial prototypes were simply dismantled.
 In one of the complaints, an unknown “patriot” complained about the designer's desire to use "... helical gears in the transmission of the T-19 instead of spur-gear, which is the direct proof of their sabotage… “.
 These sorts of complaints came from the military, too; one of the commanders required that the basic tank would be equipped with "... elbow-shaped paws with the shafts through the walls to provide motion in snowy conditions and mountains… “.
 Nevertheless, despite the delays, inspection of the finished product took place on March 1, 1930.

 Production

 Production of the first T-19 began in June 1931, and toward the end of August tanks were being delivered.
 However, the characteristics of the tank proved to be those below those planned, the weight was above the specifications (7,6-8 t), and the production was extremely complex.
 When added to the fact that the six-ton vehicle purchased from Vickers was both quicker and cheaper to produce, the ultimate outcome was that in 1931 work on the T-19 was cancelled and production redirected to the former, redubbed the T-26.
-At the of cancellation, two T-19s had been completed, as well as a housing from the welded and cast parts and a number of accessories.
+At the time of cancellation, two T-19s had been completed, as well as a housing from the welded and cast parts and a number of accessories.